 We saw that the practice audited patients' dental care records to check that the dentists recorded the necessary information.

 Health promotion & prevention

-The practice believed in preventative care and supporting patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.
+The practice provided preventative care and support to patients in line with the Delivering Better Oral Health toolkit.